lsst-dm/dm_dev_guide/communications/rfc.rst

 Escalating an RFC
 -----------------

+On occasion, RFCs are “escalated” for consideration by the DM Change Control Board (DMCCB; :ldm:`294`).
+The DMCCB may choose to approve these escalated RFCs, or to request that they be withdrawn.

+DMCCB approval is *required* for RFCs falling into the categories listed in :ref:`rfc-cases`.
+The DMCCB will audit newly-filed RFCs to see if they meet the above criteria, and will escalate them appropriately.

+In addition, any member of the DM team --- including members of the DMCCB --- may request that the DMCCB consider a particular RFC.
-If the discussion is not converging, but you still feel that a decision must be taken, you (or the DMCCB) may escalate the RFC to be considered by the DM Change Control Board (DMCCB).
+This may be used, for example, in situations where the discussion is not converging, but a decision must ultimately be taken.

-Click the **Escalate RFC** button on the RFC's JIRA issue page to do this; the RFC will be marked as **Flagged**.
+The **Escalate RFC** button on the RFC's JIRA issue page is used to escalate RFCs; after the RFC has been escalated, it will be marked as **Flagged**.

-Some types of RFCs are immediately flagged as a matter of routine: see :ref:`rfc-exceptions` for details.
+Escalated RFCs may only be :ref:`adopted <rfc-adopt-it>` when the DMCCB has transitioned its status from **Flagged** to **Board Recommended** (in addition to the other adoption criteria).
+If the DMCCB does not approve an escalated RFC, its status will be set to **Withdrawn**.
+If the DMCCB declines to consider the RFC, the DMCCB will change the status back to **Proposed**.

+Escalating the RFC should not prevent discussion among the wider DM community: others are welcome to continue to comment on the JIRA issue while it is in the **Flagged** or **Board Recommended** states, and the DMCCB may solicit specific input from the community when appropriate.

 Adopting an RFC
 ---------------